subquery/network-clients/packages/network-clients/README.md

 Network Clients provide contract sdk, contract client and ipfs client methods to interact with Subquery Network.

-This Client is for when we need to access multiple clients for a method e.g. contract client and query client.
+This high level client is for when we need to access multiple clients for a method.

 ``` TS
 import {NetworkClient, getIndexer} from '@subql/network-clients';